Loughgall ambush: Ambush

 The IRA unit arrived in Loughgall from the north-east shortly after 19:00, when the station was scheduled to close for the night.
 They were armed and wearing bulletproof vests, boilersuits, gloves and balaclavas.
 The digger drove past the police station, turned around and drove back again with the Toyota van carrying the main IRA assault party doing the same.
 Not seeing any activity in the station in their two slow passes of it, members of the IRA unit felt that something was amiss, and debated whether to continue, but decided to go ahead with the attack.
 Tony Gormley and Gerard O'Callaghan got out of the van and joined Declan Arthurs on the digger, according to journalist Peter Taylor, "literally riding shotgun", with weapons in one hand and a lighter in the other.
-At about 7:15 Arthurs drove the digger towards the station.
-In the front bucket was 300–400 lb of semtex inside an oil drum, partially hidden by rubble and wired to two 40-second fuses.
-The other five members of the unit followed in the van with Eugene Kelly driving, unit commander Patrick Kelly in the passenger seat, whilst in the rear were Lynagh, Pádraig McKearney, and Seamus Donnelly.
+At about 19:15 Arthurs drove the digger towards the station.
+In the front bucket was 300–400 lb of explosive inside an oil drum, partially hidden by rubble and wired to two 40-second fuses.
+The other five members of the unit followed in the van with Eugene Kelly driving, unit leader Patrick Kelly in the passenger seat, whilst in the rear were Lynagh, Pádraig McKearney, and Seamus Donnelly.
 The digger crashed through the light security fence and the fuses were lit.
 The van stopped a short distance ahead and, according to the British security forces, three of the team jumped out and fired on the building with automatic weapons.
-Author Raymond Murray disputes this.
+Author Raymond Monsignor Murray disputes this.
 According to Taylor, and co-corroborated by an ECHR judgement, Patrick Kelly jumped from the passenger seat and, followed by others, immediately opened fire on the building, either to encourage the rest to resolve the dispute about going ahead with the attack, or possibly because this was the way previous attacks had begun.
 At the same time, the bomb detonated, the blast destroying the digger and badly damaging the building.
+According to author Jonathan Trigg, the bomb in the bucket of the digger detonated several seconds after the SAS had opened fire.
+An ex-RUC Special Branch officer, John Shackles, described how the SAS had strung detonating cord along a line of fir trees opposite the police station, beyond a playing field.
+The detonating cord was exploded immediately prior to the SAS initiating the ambush, distracting the IRA team as the SAS members inside the station began firing.